 The Left one was clicked with 4 MP and the right one with 13.
 The difference in clarity may not be significantly visible, but it is definitely there.

 Not Everytime.
 More Mega-Pixels means that the image will support bigger screens.
 So it is useful when you have to print or view on bigger screens.

 The only job Mega-Pixels do is that they increase the photo’s resolution.
 They have nothing to do with picture quality.
 More Mega-Pixels can be helpful in capturing images for the large screen.
-But if we see this practically, none of the images we click are going to be viewed in such big screens.
-We view our captured images in our phones, Computers or TV.
+But if we see this practically, none of the images we click are going to be viewed on such big screens.
+We view our captured images on our phones, computers, or TV.
 So a camera with 5 Mega-Pixels is fairly sufficient for most of us.
 Some May feel the need for 8 or 13 Mega-Pixels but only when you have a good sensor.
 Otherwise, it’s a total waste.

 I hope all your doubts are cleared by now.
 If you have any doubt, feel free to ask in the comments section below.